ptomulik/testmd/rst/README.rst

 The **Resubmit - Send Later (Template)** does the similar, but queues the composed **new** message to be sent later.
-The **Resubmit - Send Later (Template)** opens every **new** message in a compose window and lets you inspect it, modify, send, save, queue or do with it whatever the compose window allows to.
+The **Resubmit - Send Later (Template)** opens every **new** message in a compose window and lets you inspect it, modify, send, save, queue or do whatever the compose window allows to.

 Usage
 -----